 - There were 39,397 jobs created by small businesses in 2019.
 Businesses with less than 20 employees made the largest gains, with 29,300 new jobs.

 - 6,385 small firms closed shop in 2019.
 This resulted in 21,560 lost jobs.

 - Virginia has very stringent tax laws.
 For instance, there is a 5% tax on restaurants and cafes, a 4% state tax and a 1% local tax.
 Food that is purchased for home consumption (or takeout) has a 2.5% tax rate, a 1.5% state tax, and a 1% local tax.

 - However, in the hospitality industry, the state imposes a fee on the rental or purchase of digital media in guest rooms during the period of occupancy not exceeding 90 days.

-- For small-scale farmers wishing to hawk their produce, they may be pleased to learn that the state does not tax agricultural produce.
+- Small-scale farmers wishing to sell their crops may be pleased to learn that the state does not tax agricultural produce.
 However, such items need to be raised and sold at the local farmers market by the same individual and the yearly sales should not exceed $1000.

 - Virginia state law requires that every new Virginia LLC designates a Virginia registered agent that will be available during regular business hours at a physical address within the state.